 Organized by alumni and alumni parents, this January tournament pits classes against each other in a two day, all-alumni, basketball battle.

 Held each June, the Benefit the Birdie Golf Tournament unites alumni, current parents and SC supporters for a day of fun on the greens.
-This year’s tournament will be held on Thursday, June 4 at Tiburon Golf Course.
+This year’s tournament will be held on a date to be determined.

 On January 4, 2020 more than 150 guests attended Skutt Catholic’s second Hall of Fame Induction.
 This event is set for alternating years and honors individuals, teams, and groups who have contributed to our rich tradition of excellence.
 Seeking recipients from all areas of the school, members of this group have helped define and advance our institution and its mission.
 Recipients of the Hall of Fame award are exemplars of exceptional accomplishments and service and thereby set high standards for Skutt Catholic students.
 The honorees for the 2020 Hall of Fame Induction were:

 Sue Dobel joined the Skutt Catholic family in the mid-’90s when she first served as a member of the board of directors.
 She became an active volunteer before her children, Andrew ‘99, Sarah ‘01, Susan ‘03, and Christine ‘06, were even enrolled at Skutt Catholic.

 Sue helped with the first-ever Angel Flight in 1994 and has continued to play a key role in the event every year since.
 Sue and her husband, Mike, co-chaired the event in 1996 and 1997 and were honorary chairs in 2010.
 Sue’s current role as “Auctioneer Goddess” has been vital to making Angel Flight what it is today.